 This doesn’t mean that it’s impossible to get alcohol in Morocco.
 Indeed, Essaouira has a relatively large expat community and is a popular tourist town, especially with European travellers, so the market is definitely there for alcohol in Essaouira!

 In fact, Morocco brews some excellent beers: Casablanca, Stork, and Flag Speciale (Casablanca is considered the best, although be warned, it’s rather strong!)
 And there is also Moroccan wine.
-Indeed Meknes wine is definitely worth a try!
-Plus, Essaouira, even has it’s own vineyard – Val d’Argan.
+Most Moroccan wines are produced in the north of the country, particularly around Meknes.
+Although you may be interested to hear that Essaouira even has it’s own vineyard where you can book a wine tasting tour – Val d’Argan.

 But please note, that whilst alcohol is available in Essaouira, this really isn’t the place to come to party.
 Essaouira is a chilled out coastal town where your days will be spent wandering the breezy medina and port (perhaps on our self-guided Essaouira walking tour) or trying your hand at kite-surfing or quad-biking (check out our guide for the best things to do in Essaouira).

-However, a beer after a surf, or a sundowner from a rooftop, always rounds the day off nicely, right?
+However, a sundowner from a rooftop or beach bar, always rounds the day off nicely, right?
 So you’ll be pleased to hear that you can indeed find places that serve alcohol in Essaouira, you just need to know where to go, and we’re going to help you with that.
 And there are even shops that sell alcohol in Essaouira!